 AccessSTEM Website and Searchable Knowledge Base

-The AccessSTEM website is a space where K-12 teachers, postsecondary educators, and employers learn to make classroom and employment opportunities in STEM accessible to individuals with disabilities.
-It includes six primary areas.
+The AccessSTEM website (www.washington.edu/doit/Stem) is a space where K-12 teachers, postsecondary educators, and employers learn to make classroom and employment opportunities in STEM accessible to individuals with disabilities.
+It is comprised of six primary areas:

-How educators and employers can assure access to academic and employment opportunities in STEM for individuals with disabilities.
+How educators and employers can ensure access to academic and employment opportunities in STEM for individuals with disabilities

-Individuals and organizations are encouraged to propose questions and answers, case studies, and promising practices.
+Individuals and organizations are encouraged to propose questions and answers, case studies, and promising practices for the Knowledge Base.
 In particular, the promising practices articles serve to spread the word about practices that show evidence of improving the participation of people with disabilities in STEM.
-The Knowledge Base is an excellent resource for ideas that can be implemented in other programs.
 Contributions and suggestions can be sent to firstname.lastname@example.org.

 Examples of Knowledge Base questions include the following:

-- What lab safety issues need to be considered for a student who is deaf? who has a visual impairment? who has a mobility impairment?
+- What lab safety issues need to be considered for a student who is deaf, has a visual impairment, or has a mobility impairment?